 - are overweight or obese

-- had gestational diabetes in a previous pregnancy
+- have had gestational diabetes before

 - have a close relative with diabetes, such as a parent, brother or sister